-In the Yadia’wish room (the Turtle room), overlooking the river, the museum presents a continually updated calendar of exhibitions found here and in other institutions.
-Whether artistic or ethnological in nature, these exhibits allow visitors to further their knowledge of specific aspects of Huron-Wendat culture, discover other First Nations cultures, or appreciate the genius and creativity of past and contemporary aboriginal artists of yesterday and today.
+In the Yadia’wish room (the Turtle room), overlooking the river, the museum presents successive exhibitions either created by us or by other institutions.
+Whether artistic or ethnological in nature, these exhibits allow visitors to further their knowledge of specific aspects of Huron-Wendat culture, discover other First Nations cultures, or appreciate the genius and creativity of past and contemporary aboriginal artists.
 Contact us to learn about current and upcoming exhibitions!

 “Ahchiouta’a recounts the History of the Huron-Wendat of the St. Lawrence”, from May 16th 2019 until September 7th, 2020 – in extension

-This exhibition by Michel Plourde and the result of a close collaboration between the Huron-Wendat Nation, of which the Bureau du Nionwentsïo and the City of Québec.
+This exhibition by Michel Plourde is the result of a close collaboration between the Huron-Wendat Nation, especially the Bureau du Nionwentsïo, and the City of Québec.

 “We, the Huron-Wendat people, are the “St. Lawrence Iroquoians”.
 We are and always have been one and the same people.
 Our oral tradition teaches us that our ancestors lived in Stadacone.
 Our culture, our language, our mythology and our ethnicity are one.” – Grand Chief Konrad Sioui.

-The exhibition allows the Huron-Wendat to share their vision they have of their history and ethnicity.
-It presents numeros and precious artifacts from the St. Lawrence Valley and the Great Lakes, some dated from many centuries before the founding of Quebec City.
-Audiovisual media allows the visitors to hear Ahchiouta’a (a Wendat ancestor born in Stadacone)’s accounts on parts of her people’s History, like oral tradition, trade, language and the arrival of the Europeans.
+The exhibition allows the Huron-Wendat to share their own vision of their history and ethnicity.
+It presents numerous and precious artifacts from the St. Lawrence Valley and the Great Lakes, some dated from many centuries before the foundation of Quebec City.
+Audiovisual media allows the visitors to hear Ahchiouta’s (a Wendat ancestor born in Stadacone) account on parts of her people’s History, like oral tradition, trade, language and the arrival of the Europeans.